PAYER ENGAGEMENT RESOURCES

 - Costs for raw materials utilized to manufacture HME, including plastics, metals, and microchips have also increased drastically, forcing every major manufacturer and distributor to implement price increases as well as additional freight charges, handling fees, and surcharges that have added 15% to 40% to overall costs in some instances.

-- CPAP shortages, recalls, and increased costs are impacting product availability due to limited core components manufacturers require to produce equipment and supplies as well as the Philips recall of these devices.
+- Medical equipment shortages, recalls, and increased costs are impacting product availability due to limited core components manufacturers require to produce equipment and supplies.

 - HME suppliers contain costs by serving your members in the home (the least expensive site of care) and allow patients to be discharged from hospitals, nursing homes and other health care facilities (the most expensive site of care) to continue their care in the home setting at far lower costs – for example, approximately $4/day for home oxygen versus thousands of dollars per day in the hospital setting.